Online Access to Medical Records

-View Your Southampton Hospital Medical Record
+View Your Medical Records

 Our Privacy Notice explains who we are, why information is collected about you, the ways in which this information may be used, who it is shared with and how we keep it safe.
 It also explains how the practice uses the information we hold about you, how you go about accessing this information if you wish to see it and to have any inaccuracies corrected or erased.